I tried automatic backup of AWS Secrets Manager secrets across accounts

 Select and launch the "Secrets Manager Backup" product from Service Catalog.

-Specify the parameters, including the source account ID for backup.
+Specify each parameter including the source account ID for the backup target:

-By the way, Service Catalog provisioning seems to be adopted with the intention of allowing operators to easily add/remove backup target accounts.
-Not having to touch CloudFormation directly also helps reduce operational mistakes.
+Incidentally, the adoption of Service Catalog for provisioning seems intended to allow operators to easily add or remove backup target accounts.
+Not having to directly work with CloudFormation also helps reduce operational mistakes.

 Step 4.
 Verification